 Interviews are not required, although the admissions committee may contact an applicant as part of the committee’s decision-making process.
 If an interview is requested by the committee, it is likely that the interview can be accomplished by telephone.

 Regent Law has an Early Commitment Program (ECP).
-This binding decision program offers exclusive benefits for those who commit to enroll at Regent Law by January 31, if admitted.
+This binding decision program offers exclusive benefits for those who commit to enroll at Regent Law by March 1, if admitted.
 Accepted students choosing to enroll under the Early Commitment Program are eligible to receive enhanced scholarship opportunities, priority consideration for Faculty Scholar Fellowships and a book stipend for the first year of law school.
 Once admitted to this program, the applicant must withdraw all other law school applications and may not initiate applications to any other law schools.

 Applicants are welcome to submit addenda with their applications including grade or LSAT-explanation statements addressing situations in which the applicant has overcome significant cultural, economic, familial, or other challenges.

 When should I take the law school admission test?